Athletics at the 1920 Summer Olympics – Men's long jump

 The men's long jump event was part of the track and field athletics programme at the 1920 Summer Olympics.
 The competition was held on Tuesday, August 17, 1920, and on Wednesday, August 18, 1920.
 29 long jumpers from eleven nations competed.
 No nation had more than 4 runners, suggesting the limit had been reduced from the 12 maximum in force in 1908 and 1912.
 The event was won by William Petersson of Sweden, the first time an athlete not from the United States took gold in the long jump.

 Background

 This was the sixth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the jumpers from the pre-war 1912 Games returned.
-Sol Butler of the United States was the favorite; he had jumped 7.52 metres to win the U.S. Olympic trials.
+Sol Butler of the United States was the favorite; he had jumped 7.52 metres to win the U.S. Olympic trials, but could only manage 6.60 metres in the qualifying round at the Olympics and did not proceed to the finals.

 Belgium, Czechoslovakia, Monaco, and Switzerland each made their first appearance in the event.
 The United States appeared for the sixth time, the only nation to have long jumpers at each of the Games so far.